 Do you like lists?

 I adore lists.
 They help me feel a little more in control in an otherwise busy and unpredictable household.
+Here are my top 19 household lists to make to simplify all areas of your life and home.

 One of the first recommendations in a lot of time management programs is to do a brain dump of all the things you’re trying to remember.
-When you “empty” all those reminders out of your brain onto paper or some other form of list, you free up mental space to be more productive.
+When you “empty” all those reminders out of your brain onto paper or some other form of a list, you free up mental space to be more productive.

 I do this on a weekly basis during my weekly review.